bartoszwalicki/ssc-blog/src/pages/converting-qtvr-panoramas-to-cubic/index.md

 qtvr2img pakm.mov
 ```

-tool will generate six cube faces as a result in format \*.pnm, you can convert it in any desired extension using your favourite image manipulation program.
+this command will generate six cube faces as a result in format \*.pnm, you can convert it in any desired extension using your favourite image manipulation program.

 ## Convert cube faces to equirectangular

-We have also in our stack tool to convert cube faces to equirectangular image.
+We have also in our stack tool to convert cube faces to the equirectangular image.

 ```
 cubic2erect pano_0.pnm pano_1.pnm pano_2.pnm pano_3.pnm pano_4.pnm pano_5.pnm equirectangular.tif